 Trump denies wrongdoing, says lawyer's tape 'perhaps illegal'

+U.S. President Donald Trump said that it was "perhaps illegal" for a lawyer to record a client, a day after reports his onetime attorney had recorded them both discussing buying the rights to a story by a woman who said she had an affair with Trump.

-WASHINGTON: US President Donald Trump on Saturday (Jul 21) denied any wrongdoing a day after reports that his onetime attorney had recorded them both discussing buying the rights to a story by a woman who said she had an affair with Trump.
+WASHINGTON: U.S. President Donald Trump on Saturday denied any wrongdoing a day after reports that his onetime attorney Michael Cohen had recorded them both discussing buying the rights to a story by a woman who said she had an affair with Trump.

-The president said it was "perhaps illegal" for a lawyer to record a client.
+The president said in a tweet it might be illegal for a lawyer to record a client.
+An attorney for Cohen called Trump's statement "false."

-"Inconceivable that the government would break into a lawyer’s office (early in the morning) - almost unheard of," Trump tweeted, in an apparent reference to an FBI raid on the office of his former lawyer Michael Cohen in April.
+"Inconceivable that the government would break into a lawyer’s office (early in the morning) - almost unheard of," Trump tweeted, in an apparent reference to an FBI raid on Cohen in April.

 "Even more inconceivable that a lawyer would tape a client - totally unheard of & perhaps illegal.
-The good news is that your favorite President did nothing wrong!"
+The good news is that your favourite President did nothing wrong!"
 Trump added.

-Trump's onetime personal attorney Michael Cohen recorded a conversation with Trump two months before the 2016 election in which they discussed buying the rights to a story by a former Playboy model who said she had an affair with Trump, one of the president's lawyers said on Friday.
+Trump lawyer Rudy Giuliani told Reuters on Friday Cohen recorded a conversation with Trump in September, two months before the 2016 election, in which they discussed buying the rights to a story by a former Playboy model, Karen McDougal, who said she had an affair with Trump.

+On Saturday, Giuliani told Reuters the conversation was held at Trump’s office in Trump Tower and that Cohen used a hidden device to record the conversation.
+In New York state, it is legal to record a conversation if one party consents.

+In a tweet on Saturday, Lanny Davis, a lawyer for Cohen, called Trump and Giuliani's strategy "flawed" and the president's Twitter statement against Cohen "false."

-Before the election, the Trump campaign denied any knowledge of payment to the former model, Karen McDougal, but the taped conversation could undermine those denials.
+Before the election, the Trump campaign denied any knowledge of payment to McDougal, but the taped conversation could undermine those denials.

-The existence of the audio recording was first reported by the New York Times, which said Trump and Cohen discussed a potential payment to McDougal.

-Giuliani confirmed the conversation to Reuters and that it took place in September 2016 but said it involved reimbursing the parent company of the National Enquirer tabloid for McDougal's story rights.
+Giuliani said the conversation involved reimbursing the parent company of the National Enquirer tabloid for McDougal's story rights.
 The payment was never made, he said.

+"It's pretty clear from the tape, it's the first time Trump is finding out ...
+AMI had bought the rights from McDougal," Giuliani said in a short interview on Saturday.

+AMI, American Media Inc., is the parent company of the National Enquirer.
+Giuliani added that Cohen was speaking with Trump to tell him that information and Cohen recommended Trump buy the rights from AMI.

-Giuliani also denied Trump had an affair with McDougal.
+Giuliani had earlier denied Trump had an affair with McDougal.
 He said the tape would show that Trump makes clear that if there is going to be a payment, it should be done by check, which would be easily traced.

 A representative for McDougal has not responded to requests for comment.
 The White House had also declined comment.